ludejia/CapstoneProject/README.md

 There are three types of houses.

-House reprents house,cottage,villa, semi,terrace.
-Unit reprents
+“House” reprents house,cottage,villa, semi,terrace.

-apartment, condo, duplex.
-Townhouse repsents townhouse only.
+“Unit” reprents apartment, condo, duplex.

+“Townhouse” repsents townhouse only.

 Below we could see the total number of each type and the average price per square meter